uroshima/study-guide-notes/Notes/web.md

 What is the principle of Least Privilege?
 The principle of least privilege (POLP), an important concept in computer security, is the practice of limiting access rights for users to the bare minimum permissions they need to perform their work.
 Under POLP, users are granted permission to read, write or execute only the files or resources they need to do their jobs: In other words, the least amount of privilege necessary.

+Top 10 ways to speed up a website
+1. Minimize HTTP requests
+2. Minify and combine files
+3. Use asynchronous loading for CSS and JavaScript files
+4. Defer JavaScript loading
+5. Minimize time to first byte
+6. Reduce server response time
+7. Choose the right hosting option for your needs
+8. Run a compression audit
+9. Enable compression
+10. Enable browser caching